There are so many good gaming laptops available to choose from.

 Review:

-Asus moves into the gaming laptop market with the TUF Gaming A16.
-This new product from Asus, which has a reputation for producing affordable, no-frills gaming computers, comes with an AMD Ryzen 9 7940HX CPU and an NVIDIA GeForce RTX 4070 chip combination that makes it an appealing option for gamers.
+This product from ASUS, which has a reputation for producing affordable, no-frills gaming computers, comes with an AMD Ryzen 9 7940HX CPU and an NVIDIA GeForce RTX 4070 chip combination that makes it an appealing option for gamers.

 At just under $1000 in the US (or around £950), the value is impressive.